mapprotocol/docs/develop/map-relay-chain/Integrate-an-Exchange.md

     They must be signed with Atlas’s ChainID (22776).

-For development purposes, Atlas supports all the popular tooling for Ethereum,like as 'MetaMask and Remix','Truffle' and 'Hardhat', so developers familiar with Ethereum and Solidity can feel right at home.
+For development purposes, Atlas supports all the popular tooling for Ethereum,like as `MetaMask and Remix`,`Truffle` and `Hardhat`, so developers familiar with Ethereum and Solidity can feel right at home.

+We are compatible with the improvement of Ethereum eip1559, and set the minimum basefee to 100GWei.

 ps: Atlas consensus provides fast and irreversible finality with 5 seconds.
 To query the most up-to-date finalized block, query any value (i.e. block, balance, state, etc) with the latest parameter.